-Logging from Workers · Cloudflare Workers docs
+Logging from Workers

 Identifying errors: Workers Metrics

-You can find out whether your application is experiencing any downtime, or returning any errors by navigating from Account Home > to Workers > your Worker script > Metrics in the dashboard.
+You can find out whether your application is experiencing any downtime or returning any errors by navigating to Account Home > Workers > your Worker and reviewing your Worker’s summary in Resources.

 Debugging exceptions